 - All About Accounting Software for SaaS

-How to Pay Remote Workers?
+How to Pay Remote Employees or Overseas Employees?

-Paying Remote Workers Through a Local Partner
+Pay Remote Workers Through a Local Partner

 If a company works with a local partner or affiliate in the worker’s country of residence, then they might be willing to place the employee on their payroll.
-In essence, the worker would be a legal employee of the partner, and part of their payroll, withholding and benefits system.
+In essence, the worker would be a legal employee of the partner, and part of their payroll, withholding, and benefits system.
 The home company would continue to direct and supervise the employees' work.

-Paying Remote Workers on Home Country Payroll
+Pay Remote Workers on Home Country Payroll

 Remote employees can be paid via the company’s home country payroll under certain circumstances.
 Some countries do not allow remote payrolls from a foreign company, but there may be specific laws that permit it as long as the company registers the employee.
 In that case, payment can be made to the employee while complying with host country withholding requirements.

-Outsourcing Payroll Process for Remote Workers
+Payroll Outsourcing Model for Remote Workers

 The use of third parties for outsourcing payroll is an effective solution for paying a remote worker in a foreign country (or even between states and regions within the home country).
-The first choice is to use a local payroll provider that primarily computes withholding, compensation and then issues the check.
+The first choice is to use a local payroll provider that primarily computes withholding, compensation, and then issues the check.
 The second outsourcing option is a GEO service, that offers full payroll and employment compliance in the worker’s country.
-The GEO service differs from payroll providers, since the GEO has a legal entity in place that functions as the local employer of record for the remote worker.
+The GEO service differs from payroll providers since the GEO has a legal entity in place that functions as the local employer of record for the remote worker.

 Pay Remote Workers as Independent Contractors

 Often companies will use independent contractors for remote work, and this can simplify the payment process.
-Since the contractor is responsible for their own taxes and benefits, the company simply needs to remit payment to the worker under the agreed terms and schedule.
+Since the contractor is responsible for their taxes and benefits, the company simply needs to remit payment to the worker under the agreed terms and schedule.

-The best tools for Remote Payroll are:
+The best Payroll Tools for Remote Team

 The cloud-based system was designed for small businesses and is often described as “cost effective” at $39 per month and $6 per employee.